 Our water source is the Tennessee River.
-In emergency situations, water may be sold to or purchased from the North Jackson, Sand Mountain and/or the Northeast Alabama Water Systems as needed.
+In emergency situations, water may be sold to or purchased from the North Jackson, Sand Mountain and/or Northeast Alabama Water Systems as needed.

-The water treatment process includes mixing, flocculation, sedimentation and filtration, with chemical additions at various points within the process
+The water treatment process includes mixing, flocculation, sedimentation and filtration, with chemical additions, such as disinfection, at various points in the process.